Comparing Migrant Groups in Quito

 Jeffrey Pugh, Luis Jimenez y Bettina Latuff, “La Bienvenida Se Agota para Colombianos en Ecuador Mientras Venezolanos Se Hacen Más Visibles,” Migration Information Source (January 9, 2020).

-Luis Jiménez & Jeffrey D. Pugh, “Comparing Migrant Populations in Ecuador,” Paper prepared for the International Studies Association-Northeast conference in Providence, RI, November 9, 2019.
+Luis Jiménez & Jeffrey D. Pugh, "Comparing Migrant Populations in Ecuador," Working paper.
+Presented at the International Studies Association-Northeast conference in Providence, RI, November 9, 2019.